 So what’s the lesson from Howey and Mieka?

-That the SEC has broad discretion for determining whether a transaction is a security.
+The SEC has broad discretion for determining whether a transaction is a security.
 Just about anything can fall within the definition of a security, the improper sale of which could be subject to civil and criminal penalties.
 Ignorance is not a defense.

-The only way to keep out of being considered a security is if all of you are ACTIVELY involved in the deal and ideally, all co-managers of the LLC.
+The only way to keep out of being considered a security is if all of you are ACTIVELY involved in the deal and, ideally, all co-managers of the LLC.
 However, the larger the number of co-managers, the more likely you’ll attract the attention of the SEC.
 Usually, this will only work if you have one or two other investors and all of you put money in the deal and actively participate.

 It will be your burden to prove to the SEC that your other partners are actively involved.
 As I said, ignorance is not a defense.
 There is no workaround to the SEC laws.
 They have locked that down six ways from Sunday, as many people before us have learned the hard way to try to game the system.